digiaonline/wifi-dashboard/README.md

 # wifi-dashboard

-Self-contained dashboard interface for the office wifi
+Self-contained dashboard interface for the office network

 ## Requirements